afternoon/project-management-for-hackers/README.md

 98% of project management is outmoded, wrong-headed rubbish.
 2% of project management is essential for an organisation to function.
-Project management is part of every hacker's job.
+Project management is part of everyones' job.
 If you're not doing it, either you're giving your customers a terrible service or somebody else is having to do it for you.
-Doing it yourself will give you more insight into the value engineers have to their customers and make you a more valuable member of an engineering team.
+Doing it yourself will give you more insight into the value individual contributers have to their customers and make you a more valuable member of a team.
 It might even get you promoted.

 Data model